Gilmok/UWNHRando/README.md

 Uncharted Waters: New Horizons randomizer for the SNES Requires a 64-bit JVM ver.
 1.6.0 or later and a copy of the original ROM

+Note:  This randomizer assumes that a ROM has the 512 byte header.
+If your rom does not have this (it is 4,194,304 bytes instead of 4,194,816 bytes) you may need to put one in to make it work.

 Version 1.01
  - Added a makeLog.txt for further tracking ROM generation errors
  - Increased the ROM generation timeout from 20 seconds to 2 minutes (for slower machines)